ZebraRoy/repository-code-view-tool-mcp/README.md

 - `files` (string[] | optional): Array of file paths to review
 - `tokenLimit` (number | optional): Maximum token limit for the session (default: 10000)
 - `forceNew` (boolean | optional): Force creation of a new session even if one exists

-### get-review-status

-Get the status of a review session.

-Parameters:

-- `key` (string): Session ID or project root path

 ### get-next-review-file